metaweta/rho4u/hypercube/hypercube.md

       Γ ⊢ for(x, λy.D): Phi(x, A, *, λy.C)
       ```

-      Binder Dependent: types compete with terms for messages
+      Binder Dependent: Rewrites can only occur on the same side of the colon, so may proceed independently.

       Specializing to C=*:
       ```